RoxanaTesileanu/multivariate_analyses/README.md

 - implementing neural networks in Scala using "Learning Scala" (Swartz 2015), "Learning Spark" (Karau et al. 2015), "Coursera" (Oderski et al.) https://www.coursera.org/learn/progfun1
 - linear algebra theory from Paul Dawkins 2017 "Paul's Math Notes on Linear Algebra",
 - spatial data analysis with R from Bivand, Pebesma and Gomez-Rubio 2008 "Spatial data analysis with R" and Chris Garrard 2016 "Geoprocessing with Python".

+The final aim is to be able to build neural networks to investigate the relationships between abundance of species and site characteristics.